 Roma is a prequel of sorts to Alfonso Cuarón's wonderful teenage story, Y Tu Mamá También.
 Here, Cuarón's gutsy premise is to recall his childhood in the affluent Roma neighborhood in Mexico City, through the eyes of Cleo, the live-in nanny and maid (played by Yalitza Aparicio).
 Although the film portrays Mexico City and the 1960s era, Cuarón keeps us grounded in empathy for Cleo's unnatural and untenable position as both a servant and a member of the family.
 Roma's filmmaking seeks authenticity with long takes and wide shots, and serendipity with non-professional actors.
-I was especially blown away by two plano secuencias (one-shot scenes) set in a hospital and on a beach.
+I was especially blown away by two plano secuencias (one-shot scenes): a static birth scene in a hospital and a dollying crane into the ocean.

 The choice of black and white fosters the distance needed for a non-sentimental period piece, while majestic dolly and crane moves create an epic quality that permeates both the exteriors and interiors.
 As a cinematographer Cuarón favors natural light, and he embraces the clean digital look of the large format Alexa 65 with Arri Prime 65 lenses, offering intricate vistas of great clarity and depth, and a rich tonal range.
 It's clear that the director has learned much from his longtime collaborator Emmanuel Lubezki, ASC, AMC -- and what better teacher!